Gerrit0/ts-compiler-errors/README.md

 ### Contributing
 Please do!

-When you first install the repo, `data/diagnosticMessages.json` will be downloaded from the TypeScript repo.
+- When you first install the repo, `data/diagnosticMessages.json` will be downloaded from the TypeScript repo.
 If you want to update it later, run `node scripts/fetch_messages.js`.
-To build run `yarn build`.
+- To build run `yarn build`.
 This will create `dist/bundle.js`.
 You should then be able to open `index.html` in the root directory in your web browser to view changes locally.
-You can link to different errors with `?code=123` (not yet implemented)
+- You can link to different errors with `?code=123` (not yet implemented)
+- Code snippets should use 2 spaces for indentation, without semicolons.

 ### Problematic errors